EloyEspinosa/Weather.NET/docs/docs/models/onecall.md

     - *Visibility* (int): The average visibility in meters.
     - *WindSpeed* (double): The speed of the wind, depends on the [measurement system](https://eloyespinosa.github.io/Weather.NET/docs/enums/measurements).
     - *WindDirection* (int): The direction of the wind in degrees.
+    - *WindGust* (double?): The wind gust.
+Can be null if not available.
+    - *Rain* (object?): Information about the rain.
+Can be null if not available.
+        - *PastHourVolume* (int?): Rain volume for the last hour.
+    - *Snow* (object?): Information about the snow.
+Can be null if not available.
+        - *PastHourVolume* (int?): Snow volume for the last hour.
     - *Description* (object[]): Information and a description of the weather.
         - *Id* (int): The OpenWeatherMap Weather ID.
         - *Title* (string): A small description of the weather in english.